kathrynljackson/flashcards-starter/README.md

 INSERT TERMINAL PICTURE HERE.

 **Flashcards** is a game that tests your knowledge of the concepts covered in Turing FE Module 2.
+The game is started by running `node index.js`.

-Use the **up and down arrows on your keyboard** to select the answer to each question.
+1. Use the **up and down arrows on your keyboard** to select the answer to each question.

-Use the **return key on your keyboard** to choose the correct answer once your choice has been highlighted.
+2. Use the **return key on your keyboard** to choose the correct answer once your choice has been highlighted.

-After each answer, you will be notified as to whether or not you chose the correct answer.
+3. After each answer, you will be notified as to whether or not you chose the correct answer.

 INSERT CORRECT/INCORRECT EXAMPLE HERE

-Use the **return key on your keyboard** to move on to the next question.
+4. Use the **return key on your keyboard** to move on to the next question.

-At the end of the round, you will be shown your overall score.
+5. At the end of the round, you will be shown your overall score.

 INSERT SCORE PICTURE HERE

-Unhappy with your score?
+6. Unhappy with your score?
 No worries!
 Use ***CTRL + C*** to exit the game.
 Run `node index.js` in your terminal to begin the game again.

 ## My Github